Spay Abortion: Why would a rescue choose to terminate a pet pregnancy?

 Talk about it!

 Terminating pet pregnancy is a difficult topic, but neglecting to talk about it doesn't prevent it from happening.
-The best way to address pet overpopulation, the factors that cause it, and the consequences of it is to talk about it!
+The best way to address pet overpopulation, the factors that cause overpopulation, and the consequences of overpopulation is to talk about it!

 Consider sharing this article or starting a conversation about pet overpopulation to help others better understand the realities of animal welfare.